bzg/woof/resources/md/howto.md

 will mark the bug report as confirmed, and set it as important and urgent, giving it the highest priority.

+## Updating a report without replying to the mailing list

+Sometimes it can be useful to create or update a report without notifying all the subscribers of the mailing list: maintainers can do this by writing *directly* to the Woof! inbox (i.e. :inbox-user in the config\_example.edn file.)

+Say for example that someone sends a feature request; after two years, you decide to cancel this feature request but don't want to notify the list.
+In this case, and provided you are a maintainer of this Woof! instance, you simply hit "reply" from your email client and add the Woof! monitored email in the `To:` field: the report will be unlisted from feature requests.

 # Search